Morris Commercial J4: Developments

 During its life the van underwent minor improvements under the metal.
 However, even in 1967 the vans were still shipped with synchromesh on the top three forward gears only.
 The engine lived in the driver's cabin between the two seats: the van was considered unusually noisy, even in the 1960s.
 A J4-based petrol-engined motor caravan was tested by Britain's Autocar magazine in 1967.
 It managed a maximum speed of 63 mph (101 km/h) and a time from 0–50 mph (80 km/h) of 20.2 seconds.
 The vehicle as tested weighed 2910 lb and overall petrol consumption for the test came in at 22.7 mpgimp.

 This van became a familiar sight on British streets collecting and delivering mail in the Royal Mail livery of the Post Office.
-Although quite a successful light commercial, it sold mainly by virtue of keen pricing to large fleets, living after 1965 in the shadow of the all conquering front engined Ford Transit, as did several other British built 60s/70s light commercials such as the Standard Atlas, Commer FC and the formerly class-leading but now ageing Bedford CA. Whilst competent as a van, the Morris J4 offered a rather poor driving experience even by the standards of the day.
+Although quite a successful light commercial, it sold mainly by virtue of keen pricing to large fleets, living after 1965 in the shadow of the front engined Ford Transit, as did several other British built 60s/70s light commercials such as the Standard Atlas, Commer FC and the Bedford CA. Whilst competent as a van, the Morris J4 offered a rather poor driving experience even by the standards of the day.

 The sliding front doors were replaced by a pair of conventional front-hinged doors for the last model year (1973-74).